Ley Lines (film): Release

-Ley Lines was released in theatres in Japan on May 22, 1999 in Japan.
+Ley Lines was released in theatres in Japan on May 22, 1999.
+Arrow Video released the film on Blu-ray on 24 January 2017.

 Reception

 Sight & Sound found the film to be the "most accomplished" of Miike's Black Society trilogy, where "Miike's stylistic flamboyance is balanced by narrative coherence."
 The review negatively pointed out that "There are moments of sexual horror that play awkwardly for laughs and the immigrant experience isn't explored in great depth, but this is a highly compelling work."
 Grady Hendrix (The New York Sun), referred to the film as "the most technically accomplished of the Black Society Trilogy".